Parents Page FAQs

-- The Office of the Board of Studies provides Statements of Equivalence (to NSW school level awards) for secondary education qualifications from other Australian States and Territories or from overseas countries.
+- BOSTES provides Statements of Equivalence (to NSW school level awards) for secondary education qualifications from other Australian states and territories or from overseas countries.
 Read more about Equivalent Qualifications.

 - Where can I find information about education in other states?

-The Australasian Curriculum, Assessment and Certification Authorities’ (ACACA) website provides information on senior secondary education in each state and territory and in New Zealand.
+The Australasian Curriculum, Assessment and Certification Authorities (ACACA) website provides information on senior secondary education in each state and territory in Australia and for New Zealand.
 It includes:

-- Leaving School in Australia – A guide to Year 12 certificates and tertiary entrance requirements in Australia which is hosted by the NSW Board of Studies.
+- Leaving School in Australia – A guide to Year 12 certificates and tertiary entrance requirements in Australia that is hosted by BOSTES.